 Table 4 also displays signal-contingent cooperation rates.
 The frequency of cooperative actions after observing a good signal, denoted by r(a; p), computed as the simple mean of entire choices, is 0.852.
-We also report the alternative value which is the mean of individual-level means, concerned with the possibility that the behavior of the cooperative subjects might be over-represented in the simple mean of choices.
-The mean of the individual-level means is 0.788, which is smaller by 0.064 than the simple mean of choices, which implies that the over-representation might be the case.
-However, both two measures are consistently high and reaching around 0.8, indicating that our subjects are quite cooperative when they observe a good signal in the high accuracy treatment.
+In addition, Table 4 reports the alternative value, which is the mean of individual-level means, concerned with the possibility that the behavior of the cooperative subjects might be over-represented in the simple mean of choices.15 The mean of the individual-level means is 0.788, which is smaller by 0.064 than the simple mean of choices, which implies that over-representation might exist.
+However, both measures are consistently high, reaching around 0.8, thereby indicating that our subjects are quite cooperative when they observe a good signal in the high accuracy treatment.

 In the low accuracy treatment, the cooperation rate after observing a good signal is not as high as observed in the high accuracy treatment.
 The simple mean of the cooperative choices is 0.437, and the mean of individual-level means is 0.423.
-Both low values in the cooperation rates around 0.43 indicate that, similarly to the case of the round 1 cooperation rate, our subjects are reluctant to cooperate even after observing good signals in the low accuracy treatment, opposed to the case in the high accuracy treatment.
+Both low values in the cooperation rates of around 0.43 indicate that, similarly to the case of the round 1 cooperation rate, our subjects are reluctant to cooperate even after observing good signals in the low accuracy treatment, as opposed to the case in the high accuracy treatment.
+The direct comparison of the cooperation rates between the two treatments indicates that the cooperation rate in the high accuracy treatment is larger than that in the low accuracy treatment (p < 0.001 for both the simple mean and the mean of individual-level means).

-&lt;sup>15 Since the subjects who are cooperative might observe good signals more often and take cooperative actions more, their cooperative choices might be over-represented in the computation of cooperation rates contingent on a good signal.
+15 Since the subjects who are cooperative might observe good signals more often and adopt cooperative actions more often, their cooperative choices might be over-represented in the computation of cooperation rates contingent on a good signal.